Blueberry Pancakes

 • Eggs – If you want sky high, fluffy pancakes, then you can go the extra mile with the eggs.
 Separate the egg whites from the egg yolks and whip the whites until stiff peaks form.
 Then, add the beaten egg whites and the yolks to the wet ingredients.

-• Vanilla Extract – Vanilla extract adds a great flavor to the pancakes.
+• Vanilla extract – Vanilla extract adds a great flavor to the pancakes.

 • Blueberries – You can use fresh or frozen blueberries.
-Mix them in with the batter
+Mix them in with the batter very gently.
+They tend to pop or spread in color the more you mix.

-blueberry pancakes on a plate with a bite cut out
+Blueberry pancakes on a plate with a bite cut out.

 Recipe Tip